Gigaspaces/xap-docs/site/content/xap/12.2/dev-java/insightedge-python.markdown

 weight: 650
 ---

-InsightEdge has Python API available via PySpark.
-The functionality is limited to DataFrame API.
+InsightEdge has a Python API available via PySpark.
+Its functionality is limited to the DataFrame API.

 # Interactive Use